stef-timmermans/RPi-FSE-Truck/README.md

 ## Hardware Dependencies

-This application is designed to run on a Raspberry Pi setup, with the following hardware configuration:
+This application is designed to run on a Raspberry Pi setup, with the following hardware configuration (click on the links for official documentation):

 - [Raspberry Pi 5](https://www.raspberrypi.com/documentation/)
 - [Arducam PiNSIGHT](https://docs.arducam.com/Raspberry-Pi-Camera/Arducam-PiVistation/Vision-AI-Kit/Arducam-PiNSight/)
 - [Raspberry Pi Touch Display (v1.1)](https://www.raspberrypi.com/documentation/accessories/display.html)

+***Note:** The Arducam PiNSIGHT and its related software are considered power-intensive and source documentation recommends using a Raspberry Pi 5 25W power supply (or higher).
+Arducam mentions other workarounds, but the long-term stability of these is not guaranteed nor has been tested for this project.*

 ## Setup Instructions

-1. To use the Arducam with DepthAI software, run the following commands:
+1. Per the aforementioned source documentation, to use the Arducam with DepthAI software, run the following commands in the project root:

 ```
 wget https://github.com/ArduCAM/arducam_ppa/releases/download/v1.0.2/pinsight_install_dependencies.sh